Skoči na vsebino

 In the Middle Ages additional towers were built and the fortification system with the wall and lifting tower above the ditch were upgraded.
 The ditch has been covered, but the scene still stirs up our imagination.

-Double structure is typical of the castle – the fortified main part, intended for the residence of feudal lords, and the exterior part with the walls and facilities for servants.
-In 1511, the castle was strongly damaged by and earthquake, but it was rebuilt in the image as it is today.
+The castle has a characteristic double structure – a reinforced central part for the caretakers and the outer part with a wall and the servants’ quarters.
+In 1511 and 1690, the castle was severely damaged in an earthquake but was later renovated by the owners.
 The castle buildings are decorated with the images of coats-of-arms, painted in fresco technique, some are engraved in stone.

 Bled Castle in the present

-There is a museum in the upper courtyard, where you can delve deep into the distant past of Lake Bled, from the early excavations and the castle to the individual steps of its historical development, and see period-specific artefacts.
-The artefacts do not originate from Bled Castle, but are important for illustrating the residential culture in all the periods the castle has faced so far.
-A path leads from the upper courtyard to the castle chapel, souvenir shop and restaurant.
+Next to the upper courtyard stands a museum presenting the history of Bled in a pleasant, yet professional manner.
+In the upper courtyard, one can also see the castle chapel, a souvenir shop and a restaurant.
 In the past, grapevine thrived in this area, and since 2011 the descendant of the oldest grapevine in the world grows here, prospering in Maribor for more than 400 years.

 Many cultural events take place on the castle's courtyard, especially in warm months.
 Special attention is given to the Medieval Days when knights show visitors how people lived in the Middle Ages.